-The death of a Filipino in Alberta or Saskatchewan should be reported to and registered with the Philippine Statistics Authority (PSA) through the Philippine Consulate General (PCG).
+The death of a Filipino citizen in Alberta or Saskatchewan should be reported to and registered with the Philippine Statistics Authority (PSA) through the Philippine Consulate General (PCG) in Calgary.
 If the deceased is no longer a Filipino at the time of death, there is no need to file an ROD.

 When reporting/registering the death, the following documents should be submitted:

-A. Report of Death Form (four originals) – Download Form
+A. Report of Death (ROD) Form (four original duly-filled out forms) – Download Form